Audi Channel

+History

+The channel was developed by advertising agency Bartle Bogle Hegarty, and made Audi the first advertiser in Europe to launch a self-promotional channel.

 Programmes

 The channel featured a variety of programmes, including "user-guide" information about Audi's vehicles, in-depth model profiles, test drives, celebrity interviews, historic features, new product launches, professional driving tuition, dealership profiles, coverage of sporting events sponsored by Audi, including the "science of sport", and each round of the DTM - the German Touring Car Championship.

 Channel closure

 The channel closed at midnight on 1 August 2009.